Brintellix, 10 mg 28 pcs.

 Contraindications

-Hypersensitivity to the active ingredient or any part of the drug.
+Hypersensitivity to the active substance or any component of the drug.

-Simultaneous use with nonselective MAOI inhibitors (MAOIs) or selective MAO-A inhibitors.
+Concomitant use with non-selective MAO inhibitors (MAO) or selective MAO-A inhibitors.

 The most common adverse reaction was nausea.
-Adverse reactions were usually mild to moderate and were observed within the first two weeks of treatment.
-The reactions were usually transient and usually did not lead to discontinuation of therapy.
-Digestive system reactions (e.g., nausea) were more common in women than in men.
+Adverse reactions were usually mild or moderate and were observed during the first two weeks of treatment.
+Reactions were generally transient and did not usually lead to discontinuation of therapy.
+From the digestive system (eg nausea) were more often observed in women than in men.

 The adverse reactions listed below are defined as: